mkempinsky/Customer/README.md

 # NoshSpot - Customer

-## Group project to make a restaurant ordering app for diners and restauranteurs.
+## Customer facing site to be able to order food from any restaurant

 ### Technology Used:
 - AngularJS